 Types of Financial Aid

-You may be eligible for a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), NC Community College Grant, or the North Carolina Education Lottery Scholarship.
-The NC Community College Grant and the North Carolina Education Lottery Scholarship are for NC Residents.
+You may qualify for a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), N.C.
+Community College Grant, or the North Carolina Education Lottery Scholarship.
+The NC Community College Grant and the North Carolina Education Lottery Scholarship are for N.C.
+Residents.
 Students may apply by completing the FAFSA.
 For more information about these grants, visit the Federal Student Aid website.
-For more information about these programs, contact the Financial Aid Office at (252) 493-7339 or come by the Financial Aid Office in the Goess Student Center Building Room #100.
+For more information about these programs, contact the Financial Aid Office at (252) 493-7339 or come by the Financial Aid Office in the Goess Student Center Building, Room 100.

 Work Study offers education and job experience.
 In a more competitive job market, employers seek applicants who have employment and academic experience.
 Work Study jobs may also provide:

 - Practical training and experience in a chosen field

 - Positive job experience to help students identify career objectives